UofUEpiBio/PHS7045-advanced-programming/README.md

 git commit -a -m "Assignment done @gvegayon and @tm-pham"
 ```

-This way the course instructors, George G. Vega Yon (`@gvegayon`) and Thi-Mui Pham (`@tm-pham`), will receive a notification about this assignment.
+This way the course instructors, George G. Vega Yon (`@gvegayon`) and Thi Mui Pham (`@tm-pham`), will receive a notification about this assignment.
 Furthermore, we encourage you to use other GitHub resources, such as adding the URL of [GitHub issue]() regarding that assignment, for example, if you include the following link in your commit message:

 ``` text
 git commit -a -m "Assignment done https://github.com/UofUEpiBio/PHS7045-advanced-programming/issues/17"